What is a Nevada Asset Protection Trust?

 - All creditors are barred from accessing trust assets, including alimony, child support, judgments, etc.

 - Highest evidentiary standard; any creditor challenging the transfer of assets must provide clear and convincing evidence of the intent to defraud

-If you already have an asset protection plan in place, a Nevada trust offers diversity to your strategy.
+If you already have an asset protection plan in place, a Nevada trust, or better yet, a trigger trust, offers diversity to your strategy.
 The top asset protection law firms in the world recommend spreading your wealth protection around in multiple asset protection vehicles and in multiple asset protection jurisdictions.
-This would make your legal opponent fight the battle on multiple fronts, adding a huge expense to the legal costs of pursing your wealth.
-A Nevada trust could compliment any asset protection plan, offshore or domestic.
+This would make your legal opponent fight the battle on multiple fronts, adding a huge expense to the legal costs of pursuing your wealth.
+A Nevada trust or trigger trust could compliment any asset protection plan, offshore or domestic.